Damzwan/sketchmate/docs/DRAW_ENGINE.md

 3. **Text + fonts in a worker are unsolved.** A worker has no `@font-face`, so text would bake blank there.
 Any worker offload needs either FontFace loading in the worker or a client-side refusal of text tiles (main-thread fallback).
-4. **Overview resolution is bounded.** A very large board can still exceed the overview pixel budget.
-The tile-backed zoom floor and progressive tile bakes keep that lower-resolution bitmap temporary.
+4. **Overview resolution is bounded.** `overviewPx` is sized to hold a screenful of pixels, so the far end of the zoom range (whole board on screen) is sharp at any board size.
+The band between there and the first tiled tier is served by the same bitmap at rising demand, so it stays soft on a very large board — a viewport-anchored detail bitmap rebuilt on gesture-settle is the fix, and is not implemented.
 5. **Compositing is CPU `drawImage`.** Fine for a few dozen tiles, but there is no GPU batch path; a pathological viewport (many small fallback fragments from `findBestSource`) does many `drawImage` calls.